 15. Duplicate Without User-Selected Canonical

-17. Page with Redirect
+17. Page With Redirect

 18. Indexed, Though Blocked by Robots.txt